 Function: To provide a pool of faculty peers to staff an Advisory Panel (AP, see n below), which is convened in the formal investigation of a discrimination or harassment charge made against a member of the Faculty; or to staff a Grievance Panel (GP, see o below), which is convened (i) when a member of the Faculty appeals disciplinary sanctions, based upon charges of professional incompetence, neglect of duties, professional misconduct, or personal misconduct or (ii) when the Associate Dean of the Faculty (faculty affairs) believes dismissal of a member of the Faculty is warranted, based upon charges of professional incompetence, neglect of duties, professional misconduct, or personal misconduct; to provide faculty to hearings related to sexual and gender-based misconduct; if and when needed, to provide three members to serve on the Administrative Hearing Board and one member to serve as Faculty representative in cases of academic integrity violations.

 Membership: Five members of the Faculty, at least three of whom must be tenured and two of whom may be untenured at the time of appointment, serving overlapping three-year terms.
 FAB should not contain more than two members appointment to the same department or program.
 These members will be appointed by FEC in consultation with the Dean of the Faculty/Vice President for Academic Affairs and trained by Human Resources in matters of discrimination, harassment, and disciplinary proceedings.
 FAB members will have additional training on sexual and gender-based misconduct by the Dean of Student Affairs Office.
-Appointments will be based on committee service preferences of the candidate, the vote of the faculty, and when necessary, the need for appointing a representative FAB.
 Members of FAB may not serve concurrently on CAFR, ATC, or PC.
 FAB will select its chair from its membership.

 n.
 ADVISORY PANEL (AP) – Appointed